djhshih/setup-linux/README.md

 # How to setup a newly created Linux account

+## Setting up MobaXterm

+MobaXterm is a Windows-based remote desktop terminal offering remote networking tools such as SSH, X11 and also Unix commands.
+When you first launch MobaXterm, go to Settings -> Configuration -> General and change your Persistent home directory.
+It is highly recommended to change your home directory to C:\Users\<<Username>>.
+Once set, restart MobaXterm to apply this change.

 ## Virtual machine

 Here are the steps of setting up Fedora on VirtualBox: